scharris/ts-react-express-skeleton/db/database-setup.md

 close your shell and the container will continue running.

-While container `foos-pg` started as above is running, you can run a `psql` Postgres command line client within it via:
+While container `drugs-pg` started as above is running, you can run a `psql` Postgres command line client within it via:
 ```
-docker exec -it foos-pg psql -U foos
+docker exec -it drugs-pg psql -U drugs
 ```

 This will allow you to enter database queries and commands.
-For example: `\d` to list tables/views/sequences, and `select * from foo;` to query table `foo`.
+For example: `\d` to list tables/views/sequences, and `select * from drug;` to query table `drug`.
 You can exit by entering `exit` or via ctrl-d.
 Changes to the data will be persisted until the container is stopped.

 If you have other database access tools, you can use the following connection information to connect to the database:
-  - Via jdbc via url: `jdbc:postgresql://localhost:5432/foos`
+  - Via jdbc via url: `jdbc:postgresql://localhost:5432/drugs`
   - With connection parameters:
     - host: localhost
     - port: 5432
-    - user: foos
+    - user: drugs
-    - database: foos
+    - database: drugs
     - password: (ignored)

 To stop and remove the container:
 ```
-docker rm -vf foos-pg
+docker rm -vf drugs-pg
 ```

 # Manual setup of Postgres database